git-moss/DrivenByMoss-Documentation/Akai/Akai-Fire.md

 * New clip length: The length of a clip created with the New function.
 * Knob Sensitivity Default: Negative values slow the knobs changes down, positive values speed them up.
 * Knob Sensitivity Slow: Negative values slow the knobs changes down, positive values speed them up.
+* Color all track states (mute, solo, rec arm): Since the difference of the colors between the on/off state is not that big, the color for the off-state can be switched off completely.

 ### Hardware Setup